Wrangling Uruguayan economic data so you don't have to.

 nodupreplaces existing data with new data for each time period found in both.

-get() downloads the basic datasets.
-These are basically as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.
+Downloads the basic datasets.
+These are generally as provided by official sources, except various Pandas transformations are performed to render nice looking dataframes with appropiate column names, time indexes and properly defined values.
+In select cases, I drop columns that I feel don't add relevant information for the target audience of this package, or that are inconsistent with other datasets.

 Available options for the